Essential email DNS records and how to set them up

 Essential DNS records for sending and tracking emails

-An SPF record configured in your DNS TXT record will define which IP addresses are allowed to send emails from your domain.
+An SPF record configured as a DNS TXT record will define which IP addresses are allowed to send emails from your domain.
 In addition to helping your deliverability, it also helps to prevent unauthorized IPs from sending emails through your domain.

 You may need to include multiple SPF values in your DNS, however, you can only have one SPF record.
 This is where SPF concatenation comes in.
 Learn how to merge multiple SPF records in our guide.